minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ### Install WireGuard VPN on server

-* Update the packages and upgrade to keep up to date the OS
+* Update the packages and upgrade to keep up to date with the OS

   ```sh
   $ sudo apt update && sudo apt full-upgrade
   ```

-* Install WireGuard VPN package
+* Install the WireGuard VPN package

   ```sh
   $ sudo apt install wireguard